Wonersh: Christ Church, Shamley Green

 Christ Church is towards the end of the main street (B road) towards Cranleigh in the south of Shamley Green and is a Grade II listed building.
 The churchyard is the resting pace of television presenter Tony Hart who lived in the village for more than 40 years.

 St Martin's Church Blackheath

 Colourful stained glass and imposing arches are in Blackheath's Grade II-listed church, St Martin's, which is its only listed building.
 The murals are by the American artist Anna Lea Merritt.

 Chinthurst Hill

 A 1930s folly tower tops this 397-foot (121-metre above sea level) knoll.
 Surrey Wildlife Trust manage the hill's woodland and tower.
 It is the 31st highest hill in the county and a stand-alone outcrop of the Greensand Ridge which restarts in parishes east and west on its course from Hampshire to Kent.

 Transport

-Roads meeting in the village centre are the B2128 from Guildford to Cranleigh and the B2120 (which becomes the A248) in the next village north, Shalford where it meets an east-west A road leading to the A25.

-The nearest railway station is Shalford railway station on the Reading to Gatwick Airport via Guildford Line.
+The main road through Wonersh is the B2128, which links the village to Shamley Green, Cranleigh and Guildford.
+The nearest railway station is Shalford, on the Reading to Gatwick Airport via Guildford Line.